alandoherty/rustpal/README.md

-# rustpal
+# Rust Pal
-An external map for the game Rust
+An external map for the game Rust wrote in C#.
+The program uses SDL2 to render the map.